-For postgraduate taught programmes, the date by which offer conditions must normally be fulfilled is 6 September of the admissions cycle in which you have applied, or earlier if this is required to give you sufficient time to apply for a visa to enter the UK.
+For postgraduate taught programmes starting in the autumn, the date by which offer conditions must normally be fulfilled is 6 September of the admissions cycle in which you have applied, or earlier if this is required to give you sufficient time to apply for a visa and ATAS clearance to enter the UK.
+If you are applying for a postgraduate taught programme starting in January the equivalent date is 23 November.
 It is the responsibility of the applicant to ensure that all documents required to meet the full conditions of the offer are submitted to us, including academic and English language qualifications and supporting references as required in your offer.
-Documents that are submitted after this date will be considered subject to places being available on the relevant programme and/or the likelihood of a student visa being obtained.
+Documents that are submitted after these dates will be considered subject to places being available on the relevant programme and/or the likelihood of a student visa being obtained.